Happydeath97/analyticalProjectProductPricing/README.md

 ---

 ## Business Perspective

-**Central business question:**
+- Include the understanding of the business model into the process... (note fore future update readme) **Central business question:**
 > How does product price positioning relative to competitors influence purchase probability and revenue?